 Perhaps a tad unfamiliar to modern readers, the description of one Drummond novel in the Guardian sounds preposterously escapist.

 Nicholas Lizard tells us that the hero – a partial inspiration for James Bond – faced not just villainous master criminals but an assorted array of other antagonists including trained gorillas, savages with poisoned darts hiding on wardrobe tops as well as booby traps and acid baths.

 With Drummond as a literary equivalent, it's no wonder hyperbole quickly worked its way into the backstory of Paddy Mayne.

 Myths about participants in the war also grew in the years following it.

-Hamish Ross told the Forces Network that if a news report about a UFO in Northern Ireland had appeared in the press, a tangential story about Paddy Mayne leading a platoon to attack it could easily have come next.
+Hamish Ross told Forces News that if a news report about a UFO in Northern Ireland had appeared in the press, a tangential story about Paddy Mayne leading a platoon to attack it could easily have come next.